-Question Answer Marks 3 The Origins and Development of the Cold War 40 Interpretation/Approach The main interpretation blames Truman for shortcomings in his personality (e.g. ignorance, uncertainty, inability to understand), and for his actions which worsened relations with the USSR.
-Showing complete understanding of the interpretation will involve discussion of both these aspects, but they need explaining separately for L6.
-Answers making no distinction between actions/personality, but still properly explained, are L5.
-The historian paints a picture of Truman as ignorant and weak, though not downplaying the problems that Roosevelt left for him.
-When he takes action, generally it makes matters worse.
-The only label to attach to this interpretation is revisionist, i.e. as viewing Truman as being at fault, and no other label will be able to attain L5 or L6.
-Post-revisionist could be L4 if blame on Truman is properly explained.
-Traditional and post-post-revisionist will be L3 max.
+Question Answer Marks 3 The Origins and Development of the Cold War 40 Interpretation/Approach The main interpretation is that the United States is blamed for (i) its hostility to the Left in post-war Europe, and (ii) for unnecessarily seeing the USSR as a threat.
+Showing complete understanding of the interpretation will involve discussion of both these aspects.
+The historian argues that the collapse of pre-war social systems in Western Europe raised the possibility of revolutionary social change which the USA and Britain would be bound to oppose.
+It seemed self-evident to the USA that the Soviet Union would be supporting such revolutionary groups, even though in fact it had no control over them.
+For the USA, though, the behaviour of the Soviets in Eastern Europe simply confirmed its fear of a revolutionary Left, which threatened to prevent the US achieving the outcome it wanted from the war.
+Answers that perceive the historian's approach as revisionist can reach L5/L6.
+It is hard to see any other label being argued effectively as little blame is attached to the Soviets, who are seen as weak and not in control of revolutionary groups in Western Europe.
+Post-revisionist could be L4 if blame on the USA was properly argued, but traditional/orthodox or post-post-revisionist will be a maximum of L3.
 Glossary: Traditional/Orthodox interpretations of the Cold War were generally produced early after WW2.
 They blame the Soviet Union and Stalin's expansionism for the Cold War.
 Revisionist historians challenged this view and shifted more of the focus onto the United States, generally through an economic approach which stressed the alleged aim of the US to establish its economic dominance over Europe.
 Post-revisionists moved towards a more balanced view in which elements of blame were attached to both sides.
-Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view, but which often places great
+Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view, but which often places great importance on ideology.
+What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.